aerosec/jetset_fuzzer/README.md

 # ACHTUNG!

-There is also a one hour tutorial video for how to set up the fuzzer and run it.
-Email me at `mb28@illinois.edu` and I will send you a link.
+There is also a one hour tutorial video for how to set up the fuzzer and run it [here](https://youtu.be/mJYM7Z_c8e0).
+You can also open an issue here or on the main Jetset repository.

 # Jetset Fuzzer